baellilac/utp-scholarship_eligibility_system/FINAL_REPORT.md

 1. **Synthetic Data**: Dataset is generated, not from real UTP records
 2. **Limited Features**: Only 6 features considered; more could improve accuracy
-3. **Binary Classification**: Does not recommend specific scholarship types
+3. **Static Model**: Models not retrained with new data automatically
-4. **Static Model**: Models not retrained with new data automatically
+4. **No Historical Data**: Cannot learn from actual UTP scholarship awards
-5. **No Historical Data**: Cannot learn from actual UTP scholarship awards
+5. **Single Institution**: Designed for UTP; may need adaptation for other institutions
-6. **Single Institution**: Designed for UTP; may need adaptation for other institutions
+6. **Rule-Based Scholarship Matching**: Specific scholarship recommendations use rule-based criteria rather than ML-based classification

 ### 13.2 Future Enhancements